 - 1. To continue the conservation programme. - 2.
-To complete the frame restoration and replication programme in time for the opening of the new Christchurch Art Gallery. - To provide a programme of cultural and educational activities focused on the visual arts. - 4.
+To complete the frame restoration and replication programme in time for the opening of the new Christchurch Art Gallery. - 3.
+To provide a programme of cultural and educational activities focused on the visual arts. - 4.
 To continue the ramp-up of preparations for the move to the new Christchurch Art Gallery in March 2003.

-1. Resident visitors satisfied with Art Gallery visits at least 75% at least 150,000 4.
-Number of Gallery/Annex visits
+1. Resident visitors satisfied with Art Gallery visits at least 75% 2.
+Numbers of art works conserved at least 180 per year 3.
+Number of frames restored or replicated at least 50 per year 4.
+Number of Gallery/Annex visits at least 150,000 5.
+School group visits target 450